-Put simply, a no spend challenge is when you make a commitment to avoid spending any money for a set period of time.
+Put simply, a no spend challenge is when you make a commitment to avoid spending any money and making impulse purchases for a set period of time.
 While there are various models to follow, you can customise the challenge to suit your own circumstances and needs.

 Doing a no spend challenge can help you to reset your spending habits and break the cycle of living from paycheck to paycheck.
 It could help you to kickstart your savings or clear your debts, or work towards a longer-term savings goal.

 Of course, you need to allow for your fixed payments such as your mortgage or rent, utilities, insurance and mobile phone.
 If you suddenly stopped paying these, life would probably become quite difficult!
 And most people wouldn’t be able to go for much longer than a week without buying some fresh food, even if they had very well-stocked cupboards.
 So you’ll need to set yourself a budget for essential grocery shopping and probably travel costs too.

 Beyond this, you’ll need to make your own rules, but it’s likely to involve cutting spending on activities, recreational shopping, beauty services, eating out, takeaways and coffees on the go and any other non-essential or impulse spending.

 Once you’ve worked out your own rules and exclusions, all you need to do is choose your timescale, and go for it!

 A no spend day is a great place to start if you’re curious but you don’t want to overcommit yourself.
 You’ll need to plan ahead a little, especially if you’re used to filling your weekends with lots of activities.
 This is a good way to test how much you need to change your mindset and your habits.